ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 operations and their sensitivity/vulnerability:

-"incident-diagnose": This RPC operation performs network incident diagnosis and root cause locating.
+"incident-diagnose": This RPC operation performs network incident diagnosis and probable cause locating.
 If a malicious or buggy client performs an unexpectedly large number of this operation, the result might be an excessive use of system resources {{?I-D.ietf-nmop-terminology}}
 on the server side as well as network resources.
 Servers MUST